-We balance teaching children about making sensible decisions to stay safe (including online) whilst being clear it is never the fault of a child who may have been abused, and why victim blaming is always wrong.
+We balance teaching children about making sensible decisions to stay safe (including online) whilst being clear it is never the fault of a victim, and why victim blaming is always wrong.
 These subjects complement our delivery of health education, including physical and mental health and wellbeing, and are part of our whole-setting approach to safeguarding our children.